-- Read relevant resources such as Spiritual Sensitive Caregiving14 to better understand the role of religious and/or spiritual considerations for crime victims. - Seek to participate in community events and with organizations serving the diverse communities to which victims belong, to become more culturally aware of the communities you will serve during the trial. - Refer to the input provided by victims regarding their needs.
-Ask, not assume. - Seek input from trusted community and ecumenical leadership and invite them to the table to build support services for victims. - Incorporate cultural, spiritual, and religious populations and service providers within the overall Victim Services Management Plan.
+- Read relevant resources such as Spiritually Sensitive Caregiving14 to better understand the role of religious and/or spiritual considerations for crime victims. - Seek to participate in community events and with organizations serving the unique demographics of communities to which victims belong, to become more aware of the communities you will serve during the trial, and the support that they can provide to . - Refer to the input provided by victims regarding their needs.
+Ask, not assume. - Seek input from trusted community and ecumenical leadership and invite them to the table to build support services for victims. - Incorporate spiritual, and religious populations and service providers within the overall Victim Services Management Plan.